cloudmelon/hopperdemo/README.md

 ## Setup Azure DevOps organisations
-Name the project hopperproject
+- Name the project hopperproject

 Now go to Project Settings using the button the bottom left.
 Scroll down the page and toggle the button to switch on the view of Repos

  <img src="screenshot/studentguidescreenshots/turnonrepo.PNG" alt="yaml definition" width="600px"/>

 Press Overview (top left) to refresh the view and click Repos.
 Now you need to add some the code into the Azure DevOps repo.

-Import a repository:
+- Import a repository

 Enter the repository details as shown here, using the repo https://github.com/cloudmelon/hopperdemo.git and click Import